 This is a sub-page of Proto:Sonic CD (Sega CD).

-The earliest known prototype of Sonic CD, named because the CD dates itself to May 10, 1993.
-It was discovered by a group of fans called Sega Extreme in the summer of 2000.
+The earliest known prototype of Sonic CD, named because the CD dates itself to May 10th, 1993.
+It was discovered by a group of fans called Sega Extreme in Summer 2000.

 - 1 Differences

-- A SEGA logo, complete with the classic "SEGA" sound, is present at the beginning.
-It was removed from the final version.
+- A SEGA logo, complete with the classic "SEGA" sound, is present before the title screen is displayed.
+It was removed from later prototypes and the final version.

-- The lives counter is slightly higher than normal, and there are no zeros in the SCORE and RINGS counter.
+- The lives counter is slightly higher than normal, and there are no zeros in the SCORE and RINGS counters.